-Exclusive Networks Group ("Exclusive") and Ingram Micro, Inc. ("Ingram Micro") accounted for 31% and 11% of our total net accounts receivable as of June 30, 2020, respectively.
-During the three and six months ended June 30, 2020, Exclusive accounted for 31% of our total revenue.
-During the three months ended June 30, 2019, Exclusive and Ingram Micro accounted for 31% and 11% of our total revenue, respectively.
-During the six months ended June 30, 2019, Exclusive and Ingram Micro accounted for 31% and 11% of our total revenue, respectively.
-During the six months ended June 30, 2019, Exclusive and Ingram Micro accounted for 31% and 11% of our total revenue, respectively.
-In addition to other risks associated with the concentration of accounts receivable and revenue from these distributors, Exclusive is a private entity and we may not have sufficient information to assess its financial condition and, accordingly, if Exclusive were to experience financial difficulties, we might not have advance notice.
-Additionally, Exclusive may face liquidity risk as a private equity-backed company, which may harm our ability to collect on our accounts receivable.
+Exclusive Networks Group ("Exclusive"), Ingram Micro, Inc. ("Ingram Micro") and Tech Data Corporation ("Tech Data") accounted for 31%, 11% and 10% of our total net accounts receivable as of September 30, 2020, respectively, and six distributor customers accounted for 69% of our total net accounts receivable in the aggregate.
+During the three and nine months ended September 30, 2020, Exclusive accounted for 29% and 30% of our total revenue, respectively, and Ingram Micro accounted for 10% of our total revenue in both periods.
+During the three and nine months ended September 30, 2019, Exclusive accounted for 30% and 31% of our total revenue, respectively, and Ingram Micro accounted for 11% of our total revenue in both periods.
+In addition to other risks associated with the concentration of accounts receivable and revenue from these distributors, all three are privately held entities and we may not have sufficient information to assess their financial conditions and, accordingly, if any were to experience financial difficulties, we might not have advance notice.
+Additionally, Exclusive, Ingram Micro and Tech Data may face liquidity risk as private equity-backed companies, which may harm our ability to collect on our accounts receivable.

 We provide sales channel partners with specific programs to assist them with selling our products and incentivize them to sell our products, but there can be no assurance that these programs will be effective.
 In addition, our channel partners may be unsuccessful in marketing, selling and supporting our products and services and may purchase more inventory than they can sell.
 Our channel partners generally do not have minimum purchase requirements.
 Some of our channel partners may have insufficient financial resources to withstand changes and challenges in business conditions.
 Moreover, many of our channel partners are privately held, including our largest distributor Exclusive, and we may not have sufficient information to assess their financial condition.
 If our channel partners' financial condition or operations weaken, their ability to sell our product and services could be negatively impacted.
 Our channel partners may also market, sell and support products and services that are competitive with ours, and may devote more resources to the marketing, sales and support of such products, or may decide to cease selling our products and services altogether in favor of a competitor's products and services.
 They may also have incentives to promote our competitors' products to the detriment of our own, or they may cease selling our products altogether.

 We cannot ensure that we will retain these channel partners or that we will be able to secure additional or replacement partners or that existing channel partners will continue to perform.
 The loss of one or more of our significant channel partners or the failure to obtain and ship a number of large orders each quarter through them could harm our operating results.